Fer-front/creditas-challenge/machine-learning-engineering/README.md

 # But before you go ahead,let me give you some instructions to make your life easier:

 # 1. In general, the trained model should be saved in a file and restored in order to reuse it: The saving of data
-# is called serializaion, while restoring the data is called deserialization
+# is called serialization, while restoring the data is called deserialization

 # 2. clf model needs to be available to anyone on Internet (and locally for development tests)